danielbiazussi/onewill-blog/README.md

 #### How to create a post:
 - Create a directory with the post [slug](https://en.wikipedia.org/wiki/Slug_(publishing)) inside `path/to/posts` folder.
   - e.g. `/posts/how-to-gain-huge-mass-only-in-front-of-pc`
-- To start writing the post content, first create a file named `text.txt`.
+- To start writing the post content, first create a file named `text.txt` inside of it.
-- Any image that want to use and it is local, create a `/images` folder and drag them inside.
+- Any image that want to use and that is local, create a `/images` folder and drag them inside.
 - To add studies text reference for the post, create a file named `studies.txt`.

 Tree representation: